PreciselyData/dis-api-standards/docs/PreciselyAPIDesignGuidelines.md

 # OpenAPI Docs

+**OpenAPI specifications MUST FOLLOW the [OpenAPI 3.1 standard](https://spec.openapis.org/oas/v3.1.0).**

-APIs published should have OpenAPI Specification for API documentation.
+Published APIs should follow the OpenAPI Specification for API documentation.
-The OpenAPI Specification contract describes what the API does, it’s request parameters and response objects, all without any indication of code implementation.
-Web services defined with OpenAPI Specification can communicate with each other irrespective of the language they’re built in, since it is language agnostic and machine readable.
+The OpenAPI Specification contract describes what the API does, its request parameters and response objects, all without any indication of code implementation.
+Web services defined using the OpenAPI Specification can communicate with each other regardless of the language they’re built in, since it is language-agnostic and machine readable.

-**OpenAPI Specs Generation During Build time**: Every API should incorporate a mechanism of to generate the OpenAPI Specification based on the metadata, such as code annotations, applied to various resources, methods, and controllers.
-This metadata will autogenerate the contract, client-side code, and other artifacts.
+**OpenAPI Specs Generation During Build time**:<br/>
+Every API should
+incorporate a mechanism of generating an OpenAPI Specification based on the metadata: such as code annotations applied to various resources, methods, and controllers.
+This metadata will autogenerate the contract, client-side code, documentation, and other artifacts.

 > We recommend the use
 > of the [OpenAPI Generator](https://openapi-generator.tech/) for the